 This is how the disk partition looks.

 The system root will be installed on the LUKS encrypted btrfs main volume (/dev/vda2).
-I’ll then create the following subvolumes on the system root to keep them out of root file system snapshots.
+Then, on the system root, I'll create the following subvolumes to keep them out of root file system snapshots.
+In the end, this is how the disk layout looks.

 The directories for which subvolumes are created and the reasons for doing so are listed below.